studyathome-internationally/hub/docs/studyathome/markdown.md

 ## Extensions

-More details on the following extensions can be found here:
+Find more details on the following extensions can at:

 * [markdown-it-sup](https://github.com/markdown-it/markdown-it-sup)
 * [markdown-it-sub](https://github.com/markdown-it/markdown-it-sub)